sridharreddy23/Covid_19-visualiser/README.md

-This is a covid timeline report from the on-set of covid 19 and it's plotted using Plotly and the countries are indicated using pycountry module.
-It uses a live csv file where the data gets updated everyday. run it by importing plotly,pycountry and pandas modules.
+This is a covid timeline report from the on-set of covid 19 and it's plotted using Plotly and the countries are indicated using pycountry module.It uses a live csv file where the data gets updated everyday, run it by importing plotly,pycountry and pandas modules.

-run it using the following command:
+Run it using the following command:
 Python3 covid.py